 3. Wear Layer: A transparent layer to guard against (you guessed it) wear.

 Many of the best vinyl plank flooring brands offer some sort of backing underneath the base layer, but again, it depends on the product.
-Sometimes they’re designed to make the tile softer underfoot, sometimes to make the floor more durable, etc. etc. There are a million variations.
+Sometimes they’re designed to make the tile softer underfoot, sometimes to make the floor more durable, etc. There are a million variations.

 One more important note: you can find both flexible core and rigid core luxury vinyl flooring on the market.
 Rigid core LVP is also known as “EVP flooring“, and it’s by far the more comfortable and durable option.

 And if you go the rigid core route (which we would recommend), the best types of flooring for you are either going to be WPC flooring (which has a wood-polymer composite core for increased comfort) or SPC flooring (which has a stone-polymer composite for increased durability).
-Plain ol’ rigid-core vinyl plank isn’t much of an upgrade over flexible vinyl plank.

 Vinyl Plank / Vinyl Tile Flooring Installation